Breastfeeding After Breast Surgery (Part 1)

 What should the surgeon say to the woman asking for breast reduction surgery?
 That the chances that she will be able to breastfeed her babies exclusively are low.
 And if this woman is 16 or 17 years old, maybe it’s better to wait a couple of years, because the surgery cannot be undone, and perhaps in a couple of years she may have a different outlook on life.

 If breast augmentation is done with an incision near the chest wall and the prosthesis placed there, no difficulties with breastfeeding seem to occur because of this type of surgery.
-However, for some reason I can only classify as bizarre, some surgeons do incisions around the areola.
+However, for some reason I can only classify as bizarre, some surgeons do incisions around the areola even for breast augmentation.
 If the incision is around the areola, then milk production will be compromised.
 There can be only two reasons that I can understand for doing an incision around the areola for breast augmentation.
 Either the surgeon does not know this may negatively affect breastfeeding, and if this is the case, then how can the surgeon be operating on a gland s/he does not know anything about?
 Or, the surgeon does not care that breastfeeding will be negatively impacted.
 Basically, “breastfeeding is nice, but not necessary”.

 Continue reading about surgery done on the breast at a time when the mother is breastfeeding a baby and when she finds a lump in her breast.